ty-ras/start/start/templates/io-ts/be-and-fe/README.md

 # Next tasks

-As a very first task, install dependencies using your favourite package manager:
+As a very first task, install dependencies of all the components using your favourite package manager:
 ```sh
 yarn install
 npm install